Layan002/Web-Task2-Take-the-last-data-to-new-web-page/README.md

 $conn->close();
 ?>
 ```
+> [!NOTE]
+> Notice that the database $dbname is the same as what we had in task1, it uses the same database table to fetch the last input value from the user.
+Therefore, the database is the link between web pages.

 ## Step 3: Link the New Page
 You can add a link to fetch_last_movement.php from your existing form page (index.php) if you want easy navigation between the pages.